KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - The limiter acts only when a block’s peak exceeds SoundLimiterThreshold.
 Under normal play it remains transparent.
 - If you prefer fewer gain changes during extreme stacks, raise the threshold slightly or increase release.

+## Per‑Voice Minimum Fade‑In (SDL Software Mixer)

+Applies a very short fade‑in to newly started non‑music voices to reduce correlated start transients when many sounds begin in the same frame (e.g., zooming into multiple nukes).
+Disabled by default.

+- SoundMinFadeIn (int; 0=off, 1=on; default 0)

+  - Master switch.
+When enabled, each new channel gets a minimum fade envelope applied across successive mix buffers.

+- SoundMinFadeInMs (float, ms; default 3.0)

+  - Base fade‑in length.
+2.0–5.0 ms is a good range: short enough to preserve punch, long enough to smooth clicks.

+- SoundFadeInJitterMs (float, ms; default 0.75)

+  - Adds a small deterministic per‑channel jitter (± value) to the fade length to decorrelate simultaneous starts, reducing the chance that many transients align.

+Notes:

+- This envelope multiplies the normal per‑channel volume (ADSR, distance, pan); it doesn’t replace your content’s Attack parameter.
+- Deterministic jitter is derived from the channel index, so behavior is stable run‑to‑run while still spreading onsets.

 ## DirectSound Dynamic Anti‑Clip (Extra Safety)

 DirectSound mixes in the OS/driver, where we cannot insert a true mix‑bus limiter.
 Instead, a global pre‑attenuation kicks in when many channels are “loud,” with attack/release smoothing.